 Long Lake Regional Park offers families two playgrounds, including a sand play area for toddlers, a guarded beach, paved walking trails and picnic facilities, including shelters and over 30 other picnic tables throughout the park.
 There is plenty of parking and space to launch a boat or fish from a pier.
 Use the map at the bottom of this article to find directions to the park.

 Long Lake Regional Park is home to the New Brighton History Center.

-Long Lake Regional Park Playground
+Long Lake Park Playgrounds

 The playground at Long Lake Park is constructed mostly of metal with a wood chip floor.
 While there is playground equipment designed for all ages of children, the tot equipment is very close to the other equipment and is tempting for the toddlers.
 If you are nervous about taller slides, you'll want to be ready to chase them up.
 This playground kept my kids, ranging from toddler to preteen, entertained for our entire visit.
 Our favorite feature was the various centrifugal spinners around the playground.
 Whether they were playing on the large one pictured below or one of the many smaller spinners, these were a hit with everyone -- including mom and dad.